Subject Choices

 All our A Level Subject Choices and Enrichment Opportunities can be viewed in the A Level Subject Book

 All Lower Sixth students follow the Taught Skills element of the EPQ, with a majority of students going on to complete the qualification.
 This allows freedom to conduct independent research into an area of personal interest.
 It goes beyond and outside A Level specifications, fosters independent learning, teaches transferable skills such as time management, research and analytical skills, and gives our students a taste of what awaits at university.
-A large number of FHS candidates elect to offer an artefact as their EPQ project: recent examples include making a Regency dress, constructing a Victorian corset, putting on a play and running a sustainable fashion show.
+A large number of FHS candidates elect to offer an artefact as their EPQ project: recent examples include making a Regency dress, formula 1 car models, putting on a play and running a sustainable fashion show.
+Essay topics have included how stones were transported to Stonehenge, the potential impact of a shift to biofuels and the partition of India.

 Sixth Formers at Francis Holland are encouraged to develop good study habits that will serve them well at A Level and beyond.
-Lower Sixth students attend a Sixth Form Induction Course at the start of the Autumn Term and there are regular study skills sessions with an external provider, which are then reinforced by form tutors.
+Lower Sixth students attend a Sixth Form Induction Course at the start of the Autumn Term and there are regular study skills sessions delivered both in house and with external experts.

 Get in Touch